 The five sessions cover a range of topics, from an introduction to teaching skills, to providing feedback and identify learners in difficulty.
 Running from April through November, each 90 minute session is held on a Friday from 12:00-1:30pm via zoom.

-By the end of the program, participants will demonstrate successful achievement of the following objectives:
+At the end of FM-FTSP, participants will demonstrate (by way of their teaching evaluations and feedback at the UME and PGME levels) successful achievement of the following objectives:

-- Incorporation and application of Cognitive Psychology principles and foundational teaching skills into their day-to-day clinical teaching of FM learners, content design, and mentoring
+2. Incorporation and application of Cognitive Psychology principles and foundational teaching skills into their day-to-day clinical teaching of FM learners, content design, and mentoring (collaborator, scholar)

-- Understanding of analytical and non-analytical reasoning, as well as the basis for cognitive diagnostic errors
+3. Interpret analytical and non-analytical reasoning, as well as the basis for cognitive diagnostic errors (leader, scholar)

-- Demonstration of proper feedback and mentoring techniques, in particular as applied to the learner in difficulty
+4. Demonstrate proper feedback and mentoring techniques, in particular as applied to the learner in difficulty (communicator, collaborator)

-- Implementation of strategies to create a safe learning environment
+5. Implement strategies to create a safe learning environment (collaborator, professional)

-- Reflection and evaluation of their own teaching skills and identification of areas for further improvement
+6. Reflect and evaluate their own teaching skills and identification of areas for further improvement (leader, scholar)

-- Adaptation of different teaching skills to specific learners and situations
+7. Adapt and evaluate different teaching skills to specific learners and situations (collaborator, health advocate)

 Participants who complete the program (at least 4 of the 5 sessions) will be presented with a certificate of completion at the end.